-Head to One Foot Island on the pristine Aitutaki atol for breathtaking beaches and a feeling like you’ve stumbled across heaven on earth .
+Head to One Foot Island on the pristine Aitutaki Atol for breathtaking beaches and a feeling like you’ve stumbled across heaven on earth .
 The contrasting hues of blue at the lagoon surrounding the island of Aitutaki is out of this world beautiful.

-We could talk about beaches all day when it comes to the Cook Islands, however this archipelago has a lot more to offer than just sand.
+We could talk about beaches all day when it comes to the Cook Islands, however this archipelago has a lot more to offer than just sand….

 Aroa Marine Reserve – a protected marine area – is a great place to start.
-You can reach the reef from the shoreline here which makes it perfect for kids and adults.
+You can reach the reef from the shoreline which makes it perfect for kids and adults.
 Expect to see lots of multicolored reef fish, so make sure you take a great underwater camera with you – like this one.

 While the Cook Islands are the perfect place to spend a day lazing on the beach, if you want to be active why not go for a hike.
 Rarotonga has a lush forested interior that is perfect for walking.
 There are several ancient trails that criss-cross over the island, and walking them will provide you with spectacular views.

 One of our favorites is a marked trail that takes you to a dramatic peak called The Needle – you can find a map of the trail here.

 The French Polynesian island of Bora Bora is undeniably beautiful when it comes to sparkling blue lagoons, and picturesque palm trees languidly lining its sandy beaches.

 It’s the perfect place for an upmarket holiday where you can easily while away your time in Bora Bora’s iconic overwater bungalows on stilts, sipping cocktails on the beach.
 There may be no better place in the world for an all-inclusive, luxury holiday.

 For one of our favorite beaches though, head to Matira Beach for white sands surrounded by greenery.

 Although best known as a romantic destination, the turquoise lagoons of Bora Bora provide the ideal conditions for kayaking, snorkeling, diving, kite-surfing and other water sports.
 And you’ll find the resorts here have plenty of equipment and excursions for you to use and enjoy.

 One of our favorite areas is Bora Bora Lagoon.
 This colorful reef is a great snorkeling spot to watch rays, reef sharks, and countless multi-colored fish!